Available Now: 2023 Schedule of Hazmat & RCRA Training

 Search

-To offer lithium batteries with most major air carriers, shippers must comply with requirements found in the IATA Dangerous Goods Regulations (DGR).
-A new edition of the DGR takes effect every January 1.
+To offer lithium batteries for transportation by air with IATA carriers, shippers must comply with the IATA Dangerous Goods Regulations (DGR).
+IATA revises the DGR every year, publishing a new edition that takes effect on January 1 following its release.

 Button Cells and Lithium Battery Test Summaries